scottish-government-design-system/designsystem.gov.scot/get-started/tracking.md

 ### Pagination

-Pagination links get a 'data-search' attribute whose value uses the pattern `pagination-[slug of the link text]`.
+Pagination links get a `data-search` attribute whose value uses the pattern `pagination-[slug of the link text]`.

 {% highlight html %}
 <a href="#" class="ds_pagination__link" data-search="pagination-11">11</a>